oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 **Suggested Milestones:**

-*   Milestone 1: Implement the mobile UI for the contributor dashboard landing page and translation suggestion flow
+*   Milestone 1: Implement the mobile UI for the contributor dashboard landing page
-*   Milestone 2: Implement the mobile UI for the question suggestion flow
+*   Milestone 2: Implement the mobile UI for the translation and question pages

 ---